nhurleywalker/GLEAM-X-pipeline/README.md

 Throughout all tasks there is the expectation of certain GLEAM-X environment varibles being present.
 These describe the 'set-up' of the HPC, and include configurables like the path to scratch space, compute node specifications, data dependency locations, among other things.
 These GLEAM-X environment variables are described in the template profile.

+Generated scripts are executed entirely within the singularity container context.
+This includes calls to `gleam_x` python scripts, which are bundled within the container.
+The `obs_*.sh` are executed on the host system (i.e. outside the container), and will submit the generated script to the SLURM schedular for execution.
+When SLURM allocates a resource, it first load the singularity container and then pas it the generated script for execution.

 ## Structure of pipeline
 Code directory:
 - bin: contains the bash scripts that generate files for execution